Texas Layoffs — March 2012

 Largest Layoffs

-The biggest impact was at Saxon Mortgage (Ft.Worth) at its Ft.
-Worth facility, reporting 454 affected workers.
+The most significant filing came from Saxon Mortgage (Ft.Worth) at its Fort Worth facility, reporting 454 affected workers.
 PrimeFlight Aviation Services followed with 276 workers.

 Trend & Outlook